kcl-lang/kcl-lang.io/versioned_docs/version-0.5.0/community/contribute/git-guideline.md

 For example, Alice creates the PR name `fix/alice/fix_output_fmt_bug` for one branch.

 ```
-fix(kclvm-printer): fix an output format bug in kclvm-printer.
+fix(kcl-printer): fix an output format bug in kcl-printer.
 ```

 ## 5. Supported PR Types